Tonejs/Tone.js/README.md

 ## Tone()

-Tone is the base-class of all ToneNode's.
-All ToneNode's extend Tone.
+Tone is the base-class of all ToneNode's

 ### Properties